Introduction

 Conclusion

 Astrology provides a highly personalized approach to stress understanding because each individual’s experience is unique and entirely dependent on their cosmic blueprint.
 An analysis of planetary influences, aspects, and houses can offer really important insights into one’s emotional landscape-including challenges and strengths.
 While it is not a replacement for professional mental health support, astrology can act as a tool in addition to this, giving one a perspective and guiding him toward practices that resonate with his inner nature.
-Astrology’s wisdom can thus be used by people to live life in greater self-awareness and compassion, making the moments of stress an opportunity for growth and transformation.
+Astrology’s insights can help people live with greater self-awareness and compassion, transforming moments of stress into opportunities for growth and personal development.